Geometric domains#

 For the user’s convenience, Domain

-is an alias of a reference to GeomDomain
+is an alias for a reference to GeomDomain

 .
 In the following, Domain